5l1v3r1/simple-bot/README.md

 # simple-bot
-A simple bot for the discord (Welcome and Goodbye)
+A simple bot for discord (Welcome and Goodbye)